-HB21-1132 Local Government Limited Gaming Impact Fund HB 1132 makes three changes to the Local Government Limited Gaming Impact Fund: - 1.) prioritizes local governmental entities with lower property values as eligible applicants; - 2.) defines the type of negative impacts that may be considered for a grant and - 3.) allows nonprofit community mental health centers or clinics to receive the small carve out of funds that is available for gambling addiction counseling services.
+HB21-1083, State Board Assessment Appeals Valuation Adjustment Under current law, when a property owner appeals the valuation of property set by a county board of equalization, the State Board of Assessment Appeals may not increase the valuation.
+This bill removes this restriction.
+Often times, property owners who appeal their property valuations, bypass the first two appeal steps and go straight to the State Board of Assessment Appeals (BAA).
+Since the BAA cannot increase values - they can only decrease values or keep them the same - this creates an incentive to bypass the earlier steps (where all three options exist - increase, decrease or maintain property values).
+HB21-1083 remedies this situation and may help reduce the backlog of cases that have plagued the BAA for years.
+HB 1083 will be heard on third reading and final passage in the Senate on Monday, March 22.
+Position: Support Sponsors: Rep. Benavidez, Sen. Zenzinger & Priola HB21-1132, Local Government Limited Gaming Impact Fund HB 1132 makes three changes to the Local Government Limited Gaming Impact Fund: 1.) prioritizes local governmental entities with lower property values as eligible applicants; 2.) defines the type of negative impacts that may be considered for a grant and 3.) allows nonprofit community mental health centers or clinics to receive the small carve out of funds that is available for gambling addiction counseling services.
 The Local Government Limited Gaming Impact Fund currently has \$1.9 million appropriated to it.
-Eligible local governments that may apply to the fund are Boulder, Clear Creek, Grand, Jefferson, El Paso, Fremont, Park, Douglas, Gilpin, Teller, La Plata, Montezuma, and Archuleta (and any municipalities within these 13 counties except for Central City, Black Hawk, Cripple Creek, Woodland Park and Victor).
-HB 1132 will be heard in the House Transportation and Local Government Committee on Tuesday, March 16th.
-Position: Pending Sponsors: Rep. Amabile & Baisley, Sen. Story SB21-020 Energy Equipment and Facility Property Tax Valuations SB 20 does primarily two things:
+Eligible local governments that may apply to the fund are Boulder, Clear Creek, Grand, Jefferson, El Paso, Fremont, Park, Douglas, Gilpin, Teller, La Plata, Montezuma and Archuleta (and any municipalities within these 13 counties except for Central City, Black Hawk, Cripple Creek, Woodland Park and Victor).
+HB 1132 passed the House Transportation and Local Government Committee on Tuesday, March 16th and is waiting to be heard in the House Finance Committee Position: Monitor with Amendments Sponsors: Rep. Amabile & Baisley, Sen. Story

-- 1.) values battery storage using a 'cost approach' and - 2.) extends the existing 20-year valuation tax factor for solar gardens of 2 MW or less to 30-years and applies the income approach to valuing these renewable energy installations.
+SB21-020, Energy Equipment and Facility Property Tax Valuations SB 20 does primarily two things: 1.) values battery storage using a 'cost approach' and 2.) extends the existing 20-year valuation tax factor for solar gardens of 2 MW or less to 30-years and applies the income approach to valuing these renewable energy installations.
 According to the fiscal note, changing the valuation methodology for community solar gardens to the income approach will result in reduced local property tax revenue of \$3.1m in tax year 2022 and \$3.5 million in tax year 2023.
 As it relates to battery storage and the reduced rate at which it is assessed, the fiscal note reads: "the bill will reduce the amount of property taxes collected by local government by an indeterminate amount".
-SB 20 will be heard on second reading in the senate on Monday, March 1st.
-Position: Monitor Sponsors: Sen. Hansen & Hisey, Rep. A. Valdez & Soper

-SB21-130 Local Authority for Business Personal Property SB 130 states that counties, municipalities, and special districts may exempt business personal property from the property taxes they levy for the 2021 tax year, and includes a legislative declaration encouraging them to do so.
+SB 20 will be heard in the House Energy and Environment Committee on March 24th.
+Position: Monitor Sponsors: Sen. Hansen & Hisey, Rep. A. Valdez & Soper SB21-130, Local Authority for Business Personal Property SB 130 states that counties, municipalities, and special districts may exempt business personal property from the property taxes they levy for the 2021 tax year, and includes a legislative declaration encouraging them to do so.
 The Colorado Constitution's TABOR Amendment empowers local governments to "enact cumulative uniform exemptions and credits to reduce or end business personal property taxes."
 The bill is assumed not to grant authority beyond what is already included in the constitution.
-SB 130 will be heard in the Senate State, Veterans & Military Affairs Committee on Tuesday, March 9th.
-Position: Pending Sponsors: Sen. Holbert, Rep. Van Winkle
+SB 130 unanimously passed the Senate State, Veterans & Military Affairs Committee on Thursday, March 18th and is waiting to be heard on second reading.
+Position: Monitor Sponsors: Sen. Holbert, Rep. Van Winkle